buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBridge.md

 ### Spatial Decomposition

-> NOTE&nbsp; By using the inverse relationship _IfcBridge.IsDecomposedBy_ it references IfcBridge || IfcBridgePart through _IfcRelAggregates.RelatedObjects_.
-If it refers to another instance of&nbsp;IfcBridge, the referenced IfcBridge needs to have a different and lower CompositionType, i.e. ELEMENT (if the other IfcBridge has COMPLEX), or PARTIAL (if the other IfcBridge has ELEMENT).
+> NOTE  By using the inverse relationship _IfcBridge.IsDecomposedBy_ it references IfcBridge || IfcBridgePart through _IfcRelAggregates.RelatedObjects_.
+If it refers to another instance of IfcBridge, the referenced IfcBridge needs to have a different and lower CompositionType, i.e. ELEMENT (if the other IfcBridge has COMPLEX), or PARTIAL (if the other IfcBridge has ELEMENT).

 #### IfcBridgePart